Welcome to Aberdour's Distance Learning page. We hope that you will find resources, information and answers to some

-The curriculum for the Summer Term is outlined in each child's individual Seesaw platform.
+The curriculum for the Spring Term is outlined in each child's individual Seesaw platform.
 There are teaching points for Phonics, Maths and Writing which are delivered by video allowing pupils to pause, rewind and revisit.
 Teachers are also presenting three stories a week.

 Pre-Prep have also launched their own YouTube channel, hosting a range of fun and engaging experiences, including enlivened stories, real time experiences such as butterflies emerging from chrysalises and weekly assemblies.

 Parent, pupils and teachers meet weekly via Zoom to discuss progress and Weekly Rainbow Challenges (we promote completing 3 challenges per day).

-Additional activities include reading through Collins platform, yoga and mindfulness sessions delivered by Mrs Hams and Mrs Cleobury and ballet sessions.
+Additional activities include reading through Collins platform, yoga and mindfulness sessions delivered by Mrs Hams and ballet sessions.